Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 Menu Screen
 ------------

-Menu screen contains all submenus for setup, status and information of MS system.
+Menu screen contains all submenus for setup, status and information of MotoSuiveur® System.

 ..
 Important::
    Access to some screens is password protected!